leonstel/leonstel.github.io/blogs/gmap4.md

 }
 ```

+#### Google Maps Instance

 ```
 export class GoogleMapsInstance {
-    private context: IMap;
+    // Will contain the last current active custom map component private context: IMap;

-    public setContext(context: MapBase): void {
+    // Set the mapbase inherited custom component as its context public setContext(context: MapBase): void {
         this.context = context;
     }

+    // When a marker gets added to the map it it will call the clickhandler
+    // of the context
     private addMarker(marker: MutantMarker): void {
         marker.addListener('click', this.markerClickHandler.bind(this, marker));
     }